In the Mouth of Madness: Influences

 In the Mouth of Madness pays tribute to the work of seminal horror writer H. P. Lovecraft, with many references to his stories and themes.
 Its title is a play on Lovecraft's novella, At the Mountains of Madness, and insanity plays as great a role in the film as it does in Lovecraft's fiction.
 The opening scene depicts Trent's confinement in an asylum, with the bulk of the story told in flashback, a common technique of Lovecraft.
 Reference is made to Lovecraftian settings and details (such as a character who shares the name of Lovecraft's Pickman family).
 Sutter Cane's novels have similar titles to H.P.
 Lovecraft stories: The Whisperer of the Dark (The Whisperer in Darkness), The Thing in the Basement (The Thing on the Doorstep), Haunter out of Time (The Haunter of the Dark/The Shadow Out of Time), and The Hobbs End Horror (The Dunwich Horror), the latter also referencing Hobbs End underground station from Nigel Kneale's Quatermass and the Pit.

 The film also can be seen as referencing Stephen King, who, like Lovecraft, writes horror fiction set in New England hamlets.
 In fact, the characters even directly compare King (unfavorably) to Sutter Cane within the film itself.

 Linda Styles tells Trent early in the film, "You can forget about Stephen King, Cane outsells them all!"

+Music

 The film's main theme, heard during the opening credits, was inspired by the Metallica song "Enter Sandman".
 Carpenter had originally wanted to use the song, but was unable to secure the rights and instead composed his own theme, with the help of composer Jim Lang and guitarist Dave Davies of The Kinks.